 The Act provides that the interim tax levy shall not exceed 50% of the prior year's combined municipal and education taxes for any particular property.
-In a year where there is no change in the assessed value of properties, setting a tax rate equal to 50% of the previous year's tax rate would meet the requirements of the act.
-However, while 2023 saw the regular reassessment delayed due to the pandemic, there are growth and burden impacts that require the use of a "notional" tax rate instead of the previous year's tax rate in order to calculate the tax impact.
+In a year where there is no change in the assessed value of properties, setting a tax rate equal to 50% of the previous year's tax rate would meet the requirements of the Act.
+However, while the reassessment updated has again been delayed for the 2025 taxation year, there are growth and burden impacts that require the use of a "notional" tax rate instead of the previous year's tax rate in order to calculate the tax impact.

-A notional tax rate is an adjusted tax rate that would calculate the same net levy, as required in the prior year, by using the updated Current Value Assessments (CVA) for the current taxation year.
+A notional tax rate is an adjusted tax rate that would generate the same net levy, as required in the prior year, by using the updated Current Value Assessments (CVA) for the current taxation year.

-Generally, the calculated "notional tax rates" reflect a slight decrease from the 2022 final tax rate as a result of the assessment growth in 2022.
-This is due to the fact that the 2022 tax levy requirement, when spread over a higher total assessment per class, in most cases, results in a lower notional tax rate for 2023.
-Typically, this decrease would be more significant as a result of the phase-in of reassessment impacts, however, 2023 sees no reassessment impacts due to the delayed 2020 reassessment as a result of the current pandemic.
+Generally, the calculated "notional tax rates" reflect a slight decrease from the 2024 final tax rate as a result of the assessment growth during 2024.
+This is due to the fact that the 2024 tax levy requirement, when spread over a higher total assessment per class, in most cases, results in a lower notional tax rate for 2025.
+Typically, this decrease would be more significant as a result of the phase-in of reassessment impacts; however, there are no reassessment impacts in 2025 due to the continued delay of a Province wide reassessment.
 The only exception to this is when tax policies are amended, affecting the underlying tax rate.
-As tax policy decision are reviewed by Council later in the year, this will only potentially impact the final tax bills.
+Only final tax bills are impacted however as tax policy decisions are reviewed by Council later in the year.

-The education tax rates reflect tax rates provided by the Province in January 2023.
+The education tax rates reflect tax rates provided by the Province in January 2025.
 Similar to the notional rate concept, the education rates typically reflect a reduction in order that the funds collected for Provincial education purposes are revenue neutral.
-The COVID-19 Pandemic has affected the usual decrease in education rates in two ways.
-First, since the provincial reassessment was delayed, holding property values at 2020 destination values, the draft education rates for residential are held steady at the 2021 rate.
-Next, given the impact of the pandemic on the Ontario economy, the Province announced in November 2020 that it would reduce all high business education tax (BET) rates to a rate of 0.88 per cent starting in 2021.
-The final rates for 2023 maintain this reduced rate established in 2021.
+Since the onset of the pandemic, these rates have remained unchanged as of 2021 and include a high business education tax (BET) rate set at 0.88 per cent.
 Resulting final rates are shown in the table below: